pierrejay/esp32-EZDMX/README.md

 ## Key Features

 - Simple API for DMX control and monitoring
-- Compliant with DMX512 timing specifications
+- Compliant with DMX512 timing specifications (UART API + esp_timer for MTBF)
 - Support for both `MASTER` (transmission) and `SLAVE` (reception) modes
 - Asynchronous operation using FreeRTOS tasks
 - Efficient error handling with Result system